helmut-hoffer-von-ankershoffen/ceil/README.md

-# `max`: Auto-provisioned RPi cluster running amd64 on bare-metal
+# `max`: Auto-provisioned amd64 cluster running K8S on bare-metal

 Enter `make help` to see available commands.

+See [Branch masater](https://github.com/helmuthva/ceil) for the RPi variant

 ## Goals